Sagnac/streamsave/README.md

 The `range_marks` option allows the script to set temporary chapters at A-B loop points.

 If chapters already exist they are stored and cleared whenever any A-B points are set.
 Once the A-B points are cleared the original chapters are restored.
 Any chapters added after A-B mode is entered are added to the initial chapter list.

+Make sure your build of mpv is up to date or at least includes commit [mpv-player/mpv@`96b246d`](https://github.com/mpv-player/mpv/commit/96b246d9283da99b82800bbd576037d115e3c6e9 "mpv commit 96b246d") so that the seekbar chapter indicators/markers update properly on the OSC.

 This option is disabled by default.
 Set `range_marks=yes` in streamsave.conf in order to enable it.